WheteThunger/WorkcartCardReaders/README.md

 - `AddToAutomatedWorkcarts` (`true` or `false`) -- While `true`, only workcarts automated via the [Automated Workcarts](https://umod.org/plugins/automated-workcarts) plugin will receive card readers.
 This is the default behavior of the plugin.
 - `AllowedSecondsToSwipeBeforeEject` -- Determines the amount of time an unauthorized player has to swipe an acceptable keycard before being ejected from the workcart.
 - `EnableGlobalAuthorization` (`true` or `false`) -- While `true`, swiping an acceptable keycard on one workcart authorizes you to ride any workcart.
 While `false`, you must swipe an acceptable keycard for each workcart individually.
 - `AuthorizationGraceTimeSecondsOffWorkcart` -- Determines the amount of time an authorized player may leave a workcart and board it again without having to swipe a keycard.
 While `EnableGlobalAuthorization` is `true`, the player may freely board any other workcart during this time.
+Enabling this also allows privileged players to spawn static card readers anywhere in the map.
 - `RequiredCardSkin` -- Determines the skin ID that keycards must have in order to be accepted.
 While this value is `0`, only vanilla keycards will be accepted, and they must match the access level of the card reader.
 While this value is non-`0`, only the skin ID is checked, and the access level does not need to match.
 - `CardReaderAccessLevel` (`1` = Green, `2` = Blue, `3` = Red) -- Determines the color of the card reader.
 This does **not** affect which keycards are accepted.
 - `AcceptedCards` -- List of accepted keycards.
 If a keycard is swiped and matches a given card config in this list, then the player will be authorized and the card condition will be deducted accordingly.